adam22gary/adam22gary.github.io/README.md

 #Purpose:

-To complete the assignment as a digital resume for future potential employers.
+To complete a portfolio website as a digital resume for future potential employers, allowing them to view my web development abilities, personality, linkedIn and contact information.

-This project is to be completed individually.
-You are to design, build, deploy and present a portfolio website.

-At a minimum, your website must include the following information,
-a.
-Your name and contact details.
-b.
-Links to your Github and LinkedIn accounts.
-c.
-Information about you to demonstrate your personality.
-d.
-Your study and work history.

 #Functionality: